KDE/kube/docs/design.md

 ### Akonadi Next
 Akonadi Next is used for primary data access and handles all synchronization.

+Interactions with Akonadi Next involve:
+* Adding/removing/configuring resources
+* Triggering synchronization
+* Querying of data
+* Creating/Modifying/Removing entities

 ### Configuration
-Configuration as traditionally store in config files in ~/.kde
+Configuration as traditionally stored in config files in ~/.kde

 ### Notification
 Notifications for the system.